What is it like Working at Indigo as a university graduate?

 Now more than ever, career paths are long and winding roads where you are propelled as much by circumstance as qualifications, where transferable skills and a rounded education may be the most valuable assets you have.

-Starting at Indigo’s NOC
+Starting at Indigo’s Global Service Desk

 What I discovered is that recruitment is synonymous with training in a company like Indigo, and you get to learn on the job.
 Coming straight out of university, it was daunting at first but the first few months were made easier by the professionalism of the people around me.
 Indigo provides a friendly and welcoming atmosphere any young person wants when they start a job; I was mixing with many people of different ages and backgrounds who were all willing to help me progress.